Do you want to learn how to be an effective coach?

 Use these 8 coaching tips to take your coaching skills to the next level and learn how to be a more effective coach.
 Firstly, I must ask you the critical question.
 May I coach you?
 It’s a pretty straightforward question, right?
 Chris Carmichael coached Lance Armstrong to the yellow jersey.
 Bob Greene coached Oprah Winfrey to shed pounds of fat.
 William Edwards Deming coached Japan to international business stardom.
 What did they all have in common?
 Teamwork.

-One striking denominator of highly successful people is that they employ the use of a coach or mentor.
+One striking denominator of highly successful people is that they employ the use of a good coach or mentor.
 Throughout history, the celebrated achievements and the overcoming of immense challenges have been the result of an outside coaching influence.
 Almost every effective leader throughout history has utilized the empowerment of great coaching.

 “Any fool can criticize, condemn and complain, and most fools do.”

-Everyone needs a coach at one time or another.
-You might be called upon to fill the role of a coach within the next hour, day, week or month.
-You can easily improve your odds of being a successful coach if you follow a few basic, yet powerful, coaching tools.
+Unquestionably, everyone needs a coach at one time or another.
+You might be called upon to fill the role of a coach within the next hour, day, week, or month.
+You can quickly improve your odds of being a successful coach if you follow these 8 coaching tips.

 Best of success to you!